hhandika/segul/README.md

 ### Installing from a GitHub Repository

-You will need [rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
+You will need [the rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
 The setup procedure is similar to installing the app using cargo.
 To install the development version for any supported platform:

 ```Bash
 cargo install --git https://github.com/hhandika/segul.git